artsy/eigen/HACKS.md

 - this also required a patch to fix types
 - See issues here: https://github.com/CocoaPods/CocoaPods/issues/10385, https://github.com/react-native-mapbox-gl/maps/issues/1097
 - we should update to a non-beta version ASAP

+# android Input placeholder measuring hack

+#### When can we remove this:
+Once https://github.com/facebook/react-native/pull/29664 is merged or https://github.com/facebook/react-native/issues/29663 solved.

+#### Explanation/Context:
+As you can see in the PR and issue, android doesn't use ellipsis on the placeholder of a TextInput.
+That makes for a funky cut-off.

+We added a workaround on Input, to accept an array of placeholders, from longest to shortest, so that android can measure which one fits in the TextInput as placeholder, and it uses that.
+When android can handle a long placeholder and use ellipsis or if we don't use long placeholders anymore, this can go.